Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.7.4 =
+- Added "Send Email On Payment Failure" option to notify admin if payment failed.
 - Fixed plugin conflict with WordPress Themes Editor (thanks to natecarlson1 for reporting).

 = 1.7.3 =